altbet/multi-mn-script/docs/vultr-masternode_vps.md

 A script to enable masternode start at boot has been created at */usr/local/bin/activate_masternodes_${CODENAME}.sh* for your convenience.
 There is exactly one script per installed masternode crypto.

-Run it after you finished configuration, e.g. after a Abet installation do.
+Run it after you finished configuration, e.g. after a ABET installation do.

 ```
 /usr/local/bin/activate_masternodes_abet